-Using this subcommand an generate all the resources leading to finding a topic model and its topic distributions.
+Using this subcommand you can generate all the resources leading to finding a topic model and its topic distributions.
 These are unsupervised learning models which find out the topics in a collection of documents and will then be useful to classify new documents according to the topics.
 The bigmler topic-model subcommand will follow the steps to generate topic models and predict the topic distribution, or distribution of probabilities for the new document to be associated to a certain topic.
-As shown in the bigmler command section, the simplest call is bigmler topic-model --train data/spam.csv that would exclude the field Message from the topic model creation input fields.
+As shown in the bigmler command section, the simplest call is that would exclude the field Message from the topic model creation input fields.